The Ultimate Criminal Justice Career Guide

 Since Criminal Justice professionals are expected to maintain and uphold the basic ethical standards of society, they should adhere to them as well.
 They should not only have to be well-versed in the details of law but also have a good understanding of embodying the ethical standards that govern both the law and society.

-For one, they must be aware of the difference between right and wrong and how they should apply this knowledge in a difficult situation.
-The public gives their trust in Criminal Justice professionals to uphold the law and do what is right, after all.
+The public gives their trust in Criminal Justice professionals to uphold the law and do what is right after all.
 By adhering to ethical standards, you are setting an example for your department or office.

 Writing

-Playing a huge role in the lives of many Criminal Justice professionals, writing is a skill that cannot be underestimated.
+Writing plays a huge role in the lives of many criminal justice professionals, and it is a skill that cannot be underestimated.
 Any job in the Criminal Justice system tends to rely on strong written communication skills, from creating reports to policy-making.

 A report can impact the outcome of a case.
 It is needed when one is trying to get approval for a warrant as well as proposals for funding.
 By explaining your findings from an investigation thoroughly and accurately in writing, you will be able to safeguard the truth and serve justice.